prometheusresearch-archive/react-forms/docs/examples/fileupload.rst

   })

-Not the we still need to render ``<input type="file" />`` to proxy button's clicks on it to allow file picker dialog to appear.
+Note that we still need to render a ``<input type="file" />`` but make it hidden.
+This is made to proxy button's clicks on it to allow file picker dialog to appear.

 Now we need to define a form schema node which will represent files: